microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-03.md

 ## Create a Microsoft Azure Active Directory application registration

-The first step is to create an Azure Active Directory (Azure AD) application that will be used as the security principal to run the data extraction process.
+You will be creating an Azure Active Directory (AAD) application that will be used as the security principal to run the data extraction process.

 1. Open a browser and go to your [Azure portal](https://portal.azure.com/).